kartsims/easysvg/README.md

 Generate SVG images from SVG font easily.

 The SVG data produced here is directly extracted from the font .svg file.
-This **does not use the <text> tag**.
+This **does not use the &lt;text&gt; tag**.

 ## Usage